If your business is developing new products, processes, materials or services then you may be able to claim UK R&D tax relief.

 Over the years, we have perfected a template at Optimal Compliance that is compliant with HMRC requirements.
 Each report is written by our team of sector R&D specialists and accountants that know exactly how to shine a light on your innovative projects to secure the largest possible claim.
 Our team are experienced in claiming for a variety of clients, across a wide range of industries all over the UK.
 While you push the boundaries of science and technology, we push the boundaries of R&D tax relief so you can get rewarded for your innovation.

-The scheme also recognises that not every attempted R&D project succeeds and therefore does not discriminate against failed attempts, so the R&D expenditure will still be claimable so long as a genuine attempt has been made to resolve ‘uncertainty’.
-See below for different categories of R&D:g compliance of the LLP.
+The scheme also recognises that not every attempted R&D project succeeds and therefore does not discriminate against failed attempts, so the R&D expenditure we still be claimable so long as a genuine attempt has been made to resolve 'uncertainty'.

 Relief: SME companies can benefit from a reduction in Corporation Tax equivalent to 25% of R&D expenditure, claimable for up to 2 years after the end of the relevant accounting period.